beezwax/vapor-3-simple-template/README.md

 ``vapor new <ProjectName> --template=beezwax/vapor-3-simple-template``

-As usual, after editing the project ``Package.swift`` file to add any desired dependencies,  build out the Vapor project assets with ``vapor build``, then create your Xcode project using ``vapor xcode -y``.
+As usual, cd into the new project directory and if needed, edit the project ``Package.swift`` file to add any desired dependencies.
+Thenbuild out the Vapor project assets with ``vapor build``, and create your Xcode project using ``vapor xcode -y``.

 Last, in Xcode remember to select the "Run" schema > "MacOS" target and then build the project in Xcode.
 From there, you'll just need to create the Next Great Web App 😎